MicrosoftDocs/dynamics-365-intelligent-order-management/topics/simulations.md

 ![Sims order type step 1](media/sims_order_type1.png)

 1. Indicator that displays the steps in the wizard, and how you're progressing
-2. Setting panel where you conifgure the settings of the simulation.
-For this step, you are selecting from two order types:
+2. Setting panel where you configure the settings of the simulation.
+For this step, you're selecting from two order types:
     1. Simulate future demand: choose a period of time in the future (ex: upcoming holiday season) and have IOM simulate what the demand will look like for that period
     2. Simulate a test order: create a test order or choose a previously created test order and simulate how IOM will fulfill that order
 3. Map view of your order management network, which can be configured on the next step of the wizard